nawafbourabee/generalized-walnuts/README.md

 | **Hamiltonian flow** (leapfrog micro steps) | `walnuts-h` | `walnuts-ph` | `walnuts-ah` |
 | **Isokinetic flow** (BAB micro steps, unconditionally stable) | `walnuts-i` | `walnuts-pi` | `walnuts-ai` |

-All six use the same within-orbit refinement and orbit-selection procedure.
+All six samplers use the same within-orbit refinement, stochastic doubling, and biased progressive orbit selection.
+For each macro step of duration (h), the refinement routine finds the smallest level (\ell^) for which the effective-energy range is at most (\delta).
+It then draws a level (\ell) from (p_\micro(\cdot\mid\ell^)) and performs (2^\ell) micro steps of size (h2^{-\ell}).
-Each macro step is divided into 2^ℓ micro steps, where the level ℓ is randomized and its probability is included in the weights.
+The ratio of the reverse and forward level-selection probabilities enters the leaf weight as a Hastings correction.
 The six samplers differ only in their flow and stopping rule.

 **Main result** (Section 5): the isokinetic anchored sampler `walnuts-ai` was the most robust of the six variants.
 On Neal's funnel, its